flaviut/nim-by-example/content/block.md

   let b = "3"  # shadowing is probably a dumb idea
 ```

 Parentheses can be used as an expression, but they do not provide end of statement inference, so it is necessary to place semicolons yourself.
-An interesting and unexpected side effect of this syntax is that Nim is suitable even for brace purists!
+An interesting and unexpected side effect of this syntax is that Nim is suitable even for die-hard brace purists!

+While possible, it doesn't mean it's a good idea.
+Most Nim code does not use parentheses in that way, and it would not be seen as idiomatic.

 ``` nimrod
 proc square(inSeq: seq[float]): seq[float] = (